flutter/website/platform-plugins.md

 This creates a plugin project in the `hello/` folder with the following content:

 * `lib/hello.dart`:
-   - The Dart API for the plugin.
+   * The Dart API for the plugin.
 * `android/src/main/java/com/yourcompany/hello/HelloPlugin.java`:
-   - The Android platform specific implementation of the plugin API.
+   * The Android platform specific implementation of the plugin API.
 * `ios/Classes/HelloPlugin.m`:
-   - The iOS platform specific implementation of the plugin API.
+   * The iOS platform specific implementation of the plugin API.
 * `example/`:
-   - A Flutter app that depends on the plugin, and illustrates how to use it.
+   * A Flutter app that depends on the plugin, and illustrates how to use it.

 By default, the plugin project uses Objective-C for iOS code and Java for Android code.
-If you prefer Swift or Kotlin, you can specify the iOS language using `-i` and/or the Android language using `-a`.
+If you prefer Swift or Kotlin, you can specify the iOS language using `-I` and the Android language using `-a`.
 For example:

 ```
 flutter create --plugin -i swift -a kotlin hello
 ```